Viberzi Side Effects

 Serious Cases of Pancreatitis or Death

-From when the FDA first approved Viberzi in May 2015 through February 2017, the agency received 120 reports of serious cases of pancreatitis or death associated with the drug.
-Seventy-six patients were hospitalized and two died.
+From when the FDA first approved Viberzi in May 2015 through February 2017, 120 reports of serious cases of pancreatitis or death associated with the drug were reported.
+In majority of these reports, patients did not have a gallbladder.
+Seventy-six patients were hospitalized, of which two died.
+These two patients did not have gallbladders.

 The FDA issued a safety announcement in March 2017 warning people without gallbladders to avoid taking the drug.
 The federal agency warned that these patients have an increased risk of developing pancreatitis that could result in hospitalization or death.